Anonym0usLemon/Kirchhayn-Autoparts/README.md

-# Getting Started with Create React App
+# Kirchhayn Autoparts Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a website I built for iNET Web.
+I was given a photoshop mockup and  was tasked with creating a pixel perfect frontend based upon it.
+To accomplish this, I used HTML and SCSS along with a component called "SlickSlider" to achieve the slider effects you see on the used car pages and home page.
+The project was originally based on the .NET framework but with the permission of iNET Web I have refactored the code to use React.js instead.

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+in the project directory, you can run:

 ### `npm start`